WSK10 Getting Started

 WCM20: Collector & Mesh Extender (x2)

 Multi-purpose Wi-SUN nodes that function as both data collectors and mesh extenders.
 These devices aggregate data from field endpoints and extend network coverage by relaying communications across the mesh, improving range and reliability in test environments.
+In this kit we will show you how to also use their input and output functions.

 Wi-SUN Antennas (x3)